ghoulmann/cs-curriculum/year_3.rst

 * Prepare a resume/CV with well-suited career objective and cover letter for a specific audience and purpose.
 * identify the elements of dynamic programming
 * Compose a social and political critique of a science fiction artifact.
+* Narrate the history and articulate the structure and functions of mass media